matbmeijer/BusinessObjects/README.md

   - Log-on to SAP Business Objects REST API
   - Retrieve schedules from a SAP Business Objects document ID
+  - Retrieve details (frequency, parameters, etc.) of a specific schedule from a SAP Business Objects document ID
   - Log-off from the SAP Business Objects REST API

 [Documentation for the WEB